Docs: Features: Ignore Regex Options

 Differences between Skeema Community and Skeema Premium

-Skeema Community Edition does not support management of views or triggers, and always completely ignores them in both the database and filesystem.
-As such, the ignore-view and ignore-trigger options do not exist in the Community Edition.
+Skeema Community Edition does not support management of views, triggers, or events, and always completely ignores these object types in both the database and filesystem.
+As such, the ignore-view, ignore-trigger, and ignore-event options do not exist in the Community Edition.

-Skeema Premium Edition fully supports management of views and triggers, and includes the ignore-view and ignore-trigger options.
+Skeema Premium Edition fully supports management of views, triggers, and events and includes corresponding ignore regex options.
 Additionally, the ignore-table option has implications for views and triggers:

 • Since views share a namespace with tables, ignore-table also affects views.
 Any views with a name matching the ignore-table regex will be ignored.
 (To only ignore views and not tables, use ignore-view instead.)